stas-sultanov/azure-monitor-telemetry/readme.md

     - Enforce code style in the build via [editorconfig](/.editorconfig).
     - Use [dotNet analyzers][dot_net_analyzers] with analysis level **latest-all**.
     - Ensure that all public members are documented.

-These safeguards help ensure reliability, efficiency, and confidence for businesses of any size.

 ## Why This Library?